 Each application will be reviewed in three categories: Equity Considerations, Project Design, and Budget and Impact.
 A complete description of the scoring criteria is available in the Application Scoring Rubric.

-There is no minimum or maximum budget for grants, but proposals will be closely reviewed in context of the learning that may be achieved and the impact for students.
+The total available grant funding is $500,000.
+There is no minimum or maximum budget for individual applicants, but proposals will be closely reviewed in context of the learning that may be achieved and the impact for students.